 If you’ve never done Nordic curls before, you likely have a long road ahead of you to perfect the movement.
-It took Ben Patrick (Knees Over Toes Guy) a solid two years of working at it to go from Nordic novice to the elite level.
+It took Ben Patrick Knees Over Toes a solid two years of working at the hamstring exercise to go from Nordic novice to the elite level.

 Not only are Nordics brutally difficult from a physiological perspective, but they’re a (literal) pain in the ass to get set up and going with… If you wanted to work your way up via regressions, historically you’d need a bunch of equipment:

 Resistance band – Multiple bands with multiple different strengths was ideal

 Workout pad – Some sort of padding for your knees which would end up being super uncomfortable on most surfaces.
 You’d definitely need something thicker than a yoga mat as well.